 The styling and concept of the Lincoln Continental Mark III were hugely influential both at Ford and elsewhere.
 By the early seventies, the Thunderbird, whose sales had slumped badly, became increasingly Mark-like.
 So did the Mercury Cougar and later the Ford Torino.
 Soon, Ford had a host of pseudo-Marks at various price points, as did most of its rivals.
 It’s fair to say that we have the Continental Mark III and Mark IV to thank for the upright grilles, opera windows, and other neoclassical gimmicks that blighted American automotive styling well into the 1980s.
 Don DeLaRossa, who followed Lee Iacocca to Chrysler in 1981, made no apologies for recycling Mark styling cues as late as the 1990-93 Y-body Chrysler Imperial.

 We may even hold the Mark III responsible for the later obsession with retro styling.
-As Dave Ash remarked to Dave Crippen in 1985, prior to the Mark, stylists would have considered such backward-looking designs embarrassingly old-fashioned.
-The Mark demonstrated that there was a lucrative market for looking backward; it was eerily prescient of the sometimes mawkish nostalgia that gripped American culture a few years later.
+As Dave Ash remarked to Dave Crippen in 1985, prior to the Mark, few stylists were terribly interested in such old-fashioned-looking themes.
+The Mark demonstrated that there was a lucrative market for looking backward; it was eerily prescient of the overweening nostalgia that gripped American culture a few years later.

 At the risk of sounding snobbish, we consider the Continental Mark III and its successors to be supremely vulgar.
-We mean that both in the sense of being tasteless — frankly, their heavy-handed and self-conscious ostentation makes us want to avert our eyes — and in the most literal sense.
-“Vulgus,” the word’s Latin root, means “common people,” and the Mark III definitely had a strong appeal to the man on the street.
+We mean that both in the sense of being tasteless — we know these cars have many fans, but frankly, the Mark series’ heavy-handed and self-conscious ostentation makes us want to avert our eyes — and also in the most literal sense of the word.
+“Vulgar,” after all, is derived from the Latin vulgus, which simply means “common people” or “the masses.”
+The Mark was too expensive to be a truly mass-market car, but there’s no question that it had a strong appeal to the man on the street.

 The Continental Mark was perhaps the perfect car for the seventies.
 The giddy futurism of the fifties and the naive idealism of the sixties had collapsed by then, giving way to a queasy hangover of economic malaise, environmental anxiety, and political scandal.
 It’s little wonder that overstuffed personal luxury cars were so popular in that era.
 Americans often value symbols of success more than success itself and tend to see expressions of wealth as the highest of virtues — a tendency that becomes more pronounced when actual prosperity is hard to come by.
 The self-indulgent affectation of the Mark and its imitators was a palliative for the disillusionment and disaffection of Watergate, the energy crisis, Vietnam, and inflation.